toyray/re-stuff/automating-IOLI-crackme0x02/unicorn/README.md

 mu.mem_map(CODE_ADDRESS, 2 * 1024 * 1024)
 ```

 3. Writing code to mapped memory.
-An easy way to extract code via Radare2 is to run `r2 crackme0x02.exe -qc "pcs 0x20 @0x401365 > emu-code"` which will output 32 bytes of instructions from the address 0x401365 prefixed with *\x* to the file emu-code"
+An easy way to extract code via Radare2 is to run `r2 crackme0x02.exe -qc "pcs 0x20 @0x401365 > emu-code"` which will output 32 bytes of instructions from the address 0x401365 prefixed with *\x* to the file emu-code.

 ```
 # Code to be emulated